One Day in Oklahoma CityAAA editors suggest these activities for a great short vacation experience.

 Evening To begin your evening, head to Bricktown , the city's entertainment hotspot on the eastern edge of downtown.
 Once a dilapidated warehouse district, Bricktown is now home to bustling restaurants, live music venues and late-night watering holes.

-If you'd prefer a sit-down dinner over a ballpark hot dog, reserve a table at Mantel Wine Bar & Bistro (201 E. Sheridan Ave.), an upscale restaurant well worth the splurge.
+If you'd prefer a sit-down dinner, reserve a table at Mantel Wine Bar & Bistro (201 E. Sheridan Ave.), an upscale restaurant well worth the splurge.
 Also within walking distance is Mickey Mantle's Steakhouse (7 S. Mickey Mantle Blvd.).

 For a sweet end to the night, pop in to local-favorite Pinkitzel Cupcakes & Candy (in the train depot at 150 N. E.K.
 Gaylord Blvd.) for a homemade cupcake and a sweet-tooth-satisfying pink hot chocolate.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Oklahoma City levies a sales tax of 8.38 percent, a lodging tax of 13.87 percent and a rental car tax of 14.37 percent.